goobers692s/notes/README.md

 # 2024-02-19
 - "Today's programming wisdom is: 'Premature optimization is the root of all evil' — Donald Knuth.
 It reminds us that while efficiency is crucial, optimizing code too early without a clear understanding of where performance bottlenecks lie can lead to unnecessary complexity and maintainability issues.
 Focus on writing clean, readable, and correct code first; optimize only when profiling identifies specific areas needing improvement."

+# 2024-02-20
+- Today's programming wisdom is: "Simplicity is the ultimate sophistication." — Leonardo da Vinci.

+In the context of coding, this quote emphasizes the importance of writing clean, simple, and easy-to-understand code.
+Complexity often leads to bugs, maintenance nightmares, and poor scalability.
+Strive for clarity and minimalism in your solutions; a small, well-designed piece of software can outperform and outlast a larger, more complex one.
+Always remember that code is read far more often than it is written, so aim to make it as clear and straightforward as possible for those who will read and maintain it in the future.